AravGarg/Bomb-Lab/README.md

 # Bomb-Lab
 The Bomb Lab provides 6 Reverse Engineering exercises.
-You will be prompted for a password; enter the correct password and proceed to the next exercise.
-An incorrect answer will cause the bomb to blow and send you back to the beginning.
+At each stage,we are prompted for a password; entering the correct password proceeds us to the next exercise.
+An incorrect answer will cause the bomb to blow and send us back to the beginning.